-This was averted in one section in Halo 3: ODST; during a cutscene, Romeo fires three shots at an enemy, and when gameplay starts, he's missing three rounds.
-Of course, at the end of that segment, the cutscene has him wielding a sniper rifle, regardless of what he was using instants earlier during gameplay.
+In Halo 3: ODST during a cutscene, Romeo fires three shots at an enemy, and when gameplay starts, he's missing three rounds.
+But at the end of that segment, the cutscene has him wielding a sniper rifle, regardless of what he was using an instant earlier during gameplay.
 This is necessary for the Rookie to be able to find the rifle later.
 Throughout the game, cutscenes tend to show the squad with their signature suppressed SMG rather than whatever they had during gameplay.

-BioShock: This was the game which caused game designer Clint Hocking to coin the term ludonarrative dissonance.
+This was the game which caused game designer Clint Hocking to coin the term ludonarrative dissonance.
 The game is, as per standard in a First-Person Shooter, a very linear and tightly controlled affair.
 While the game is designed to hide the fact (again, as per usual in the genre), you are essentially walking down a straight tunnel, with little ability to alter your course or direction.
-This is cleverly justified, however, by the revelation that you are mind-controlled, conditioned to perform any action prefaced with the phrase, "would you kindly".
+This is cleverly justified by the revelation that you are mind-controlled, conditioned to perform any action prefaced with the phrase, "would you kindly".
 This clever deconstruction of the genre earned praise, but Clint Hocking pointed out the problem in it: Once the mind control is lifted, the gameplay does not change.
-This creates the Gameplay and Story Segregation, in that you should expect to be able to choose any path you now wish, but you're as tightly controlled as ever, despite allegedly being free.
+You should expect to be able to choose any path you now wish, but you're as tightly controlled as ever, despite allegedly being free.

 You will never see anyone firing anything other than the boring 'ol handgun in a Time Crisis cutscene, despite the fact that machine guns, shotguns, and grenade launchers have all been standard equipment for some time.
 The funniest example would be Giorgio Bruno taking a few shots at a swarm of Terror Bites... this after you've taken out the last wave with a machine gun.
 Then there's Alicia Winston threatening Jake Hernandez with a handgun and firing a warning shot next to his head... the same head you've blasted several dozen times to get to this point, raising the obvious question of what the hell good one more is going to accomplish.